-The Texas Medical Card renewal process can be done 100% online.
+The Texas Medical Card renewal process can also be completed 100% online.

 How To Get Your Medical Cannabis Certification In Texas

 Texas does not provide medical ID cards at all and medical cannabis patients do not need a written prescription since the physicians enter the prescription into CURT for the Dispensary to validate.
 The initial evaluation visit costs $159, which will not be charged if your doctor believes that your online visit failed to qualify you for medical cannabis.
 Proof of ID and the last 5 digits of your social security number are required to acquire your medicine.

 FAQ For Medical Cannabis In Texas

 How Much Does a Medical Cannabis Evaluation Cost in Texas?

 Your initial valuation will cost $159 for the initial visit if approved by the doctor, and each follow up visit $100.

 Are there any Age Restrictions for low-THC Cannabis Prescriptions?

 Texas Law places no limitations on the age of the patient.
 However, patients under 18 will require a legal guardian to receive low-THC cannabis prescriptions.

-Do I Need to Register Myself in the State of Texas?
+Do I Need to Register for a Medical Cannabis ID in Texas?

 Patients do not register in CURT; their prescriptions are entered inthe the system by their physicians.
 Then cannabis patients can pick up their medicine at a licensed dispensary.

 Can I Get a Medical Cannabis Card in Texas?